Patch #34494

 I’m not sure that renaming these 3 buttons is the best solution.
 Apply & Clear operates at the same level, why are not renamed to Apply custom query and Clear custom query?

-Clear in Apply is a general term for searching, and I thought it would be easy to understand without adding a subject.
+Clear and Apply are generic terms for search, and I thought it would be easy to understand without adding a subject.

 On the other hand, Save, Edit and Delete are hard to understand without the subject.